kristin-vrona/Kristin-Vrona-Profile/_portfolio/index.md

 **Job Market Paper:**  K. Vrona, "Labor Supply Dynamics Among Employed Workers with Mental Illness"

-**Abstract:** In this article, the impact of diagnosed mental illness on workplace productivity is examined, focusing on variations between levels of psychological distress and perceived physical health.
+**Abstract:** In this paper, the impact of diagnosed mental illness on workplace productivity is examined, focusing on variations between levels of psychological distress and perceived physical health.
 I also explore the influence that comorbidity of chronic physical and mental illnesses imposes on absenteeism using the Medical Expenditure Panel Survey (MEPS).
 For both genders, I find that the impact of mental